-Denver police investigate after video shows sobbing cheerleaders forced to do the splits - National | Globalnews.ca
+Principal, athletic director step down after video shows sobbing cheerleaders forced to do the splits - National | Globalnews.ca

-Denver police investigate after video shows sobbing cheerleaders forced to do the splits
+Principal, athletic director step down after video shows sobbing cheerleaders forced to do the splits

-Cheerleading coaches and school administrators in a Colorado district have been placed on leave, and Denver police are investigating amid a series of videos showing high school cheerleaders screaming in pain while being pushed into splits during practice.
+On Friday, Denver Public Schools Superintendent Tom Boasberg announced that East High School Principal Andy Mendelsberg would be retiring from his position, and Athletic Director Lisa Porter had resigned, following public outcry over the shocking videos.

-KUSA-TV reports the videos show eight cheerleaders at Denver’s East High School repeatedly being pushed into splits while their arms are held up by teammates.
-In one video, a girl identified as freshman cheerleader Ally Wakefield, sobs in pain and repeatedly asks her coach to stop.
+The videos, which first surfaced this past June, shows cheerleaders repeatedly being pushed into splits while their arms are held up by teammates.
+In one video, a girl identified as freshman cheerleader Ally Wakefield sobs in pain and repeatedly begs her coach to stop.

 “Please stop!
 Please stop!
 Please stop!” she is heard pleading with her coach in the video, which was allegedly shot at the start of cheerleading camp last June.
-KUSA says the videos were shot on the phones of two team members and were sent anonymously to the station.
+KUSA reported that the videos were shot on the phones of two team members, and were sent anonymously to the station.

 Wakefield says she didn’t expect to be “forced” to do elevated splits, forced down by her coach and fellow cheerleaders.

-Note: UPDATE: The principal and athletic director of a Denver, Colo. high school have stepped down following a series of videos showing high school cheerleaders screaming in pain while being pushed into splits during practice.